alefore/weblog/ten-years-of-edge.md

 ##### Examples

-A good example where I've used this pattern is the `LineMetadataEntry` class ([source](https://github.com/alefore/edge/blob/master/src/language/text/line.h)).
+A good example of this pattern is the `LineMetadataEntry` class ([source](https://github.com/alefore/edge/blob/master/src/language/text/line.h)).
 When loading lines in a file,
-Edge will attempt to compile them (to its C-like extension language) and, if they compile to expressions free of side-effects, evaluate them and display the evaluation results.
+Edge tries to compile them
+(as expression of Edge's extension language) and –if they compile and the resulting expressions are free of side-effects– evaluate them and display the evaluation results.

 For example,
-Edge will display "7.60416"
+Edge will display "7.60417"
-next to a line that contains just "365 / (52 - 4)".
+next to a line that contains "365 / (52 - 4)".

-Because such evaluation could take a while
+Such evaluation could take a while
-(depending on the complexity of the expression),
-Edge feeds these evaluations to a thread pool, abiding by its principle of avoiding blocking the main thread.
+(depending on the complexity of the expression), so Edge feeds these evaluations to a thread pool, upholding its principle of avoiding blocking the main thread.

 The implementation is very natural: due to its nested `LineMetadataEntry`,